JackPikatea/pikatea-documentation/docs/FinnGus/finngus-kit-assembly-guide.md

 - Philips head screw driver
 - Allen wrenches (1.5mm (included) and 2.5mm)
 - Flush cut snips
-- about 3-4 hours time
+- About 3-4 hours time

 Now that you have everything you need, lets get started!